richard-senior/mcp/.amazonq/rules/mcp-rules.md

 # Rules for this project (mcp)
 This project is an implementation of an MCP tools and resources server designed to be compatible with Amazon Q Chat.

-*Important* Please do not carry out work that is not directly requested.
-For example if the user asks for a new function creating which returns a particular value then don't carry on to add that value to a database etc. Even if you think it is correct.
+*Important* I should not carry out work that is not directly requested.
+I should stick to doing only what is asked and nothing more.

 # Tool creation
 - A tool is a single go file stored in the ./pkg/tools directory